guofei9987/scikit-opt/docs/docs/en.md

     return self.Chrom
 ```

-Regist your udf to GA (Here we also provide some operators)
+Regist your udf to GA (The repository provide some operators, which is also shown here.
+You don't have to register all operators, default is available)
 ```python
 from sko.GA import GA, GA_TSP
 from sko.GA import ranking_linear, ranking_raw, crossover_2point, selection_roulette_2, mutation